Glossary

 Rattan pith

-Rattan reed
+Rattan rush

 Flat rattan ribbon